Getopt::Long - man - phpman

 use Getopt::Long;

-Most of the actual Getopt::Long code is not loaded until you really call one of its
+of the actual Getopt::Long code is not loaded until you really call one of its functions.

-not matter, and a single dash is sufficient, even for long option names.
-Also, options may
+matter, and a single dash is sufficient, even for long option names.
+Also, options may be placed

-be placed between non-option arguments.
-See "Configuring Getopt::Long" for more details on
+between non-option arguments.
+See "Configuring Getopt::Long" for more details on how to

 Simple options